jose-g315/library/README.md

 Library app from TOP which stores book objects in memory.
 A user is able to add and delete books which are displayed in a responsive grid.

+## Purpose
+To practice object creation using a constructor.

 ## Link
 https://jose-g315.github.io/library/